jlarosee/m35-knowledge-base/lijin.md

 ON CALLLLLL

 ## GOALS for 2026
-- ai projects
+- ai projects / systems
-- ai workflow
 - translating business probs to eng and back to biz